Stuart Rendel, 1st Baron Rendel: Political career

 Rendel was the Liberal Member of Parliament for Montgomeryshire between 1880 and his retirement in March 1894.
 Although an Englishman and an Anglican, he was popular in his Welsh-speaking constituency, and was nicknamed "the member for Wales" because of his vocal support for Welsh-related causes, such as the creation of the University of Wales.
 A close friend and associate of William Ewart Gladstone, he was recognised as the leader of the Welsh members of parliament.
 He also supported disestablishment.
 On his retirement from the House of Commons in 1894 he was raised to the peerage as Baron Rendel, of Hatchlands in the County of Surrey.
 Apart from his political career, Rendel was a benefactor to the University College of Wales at Aberystwyth and served as its president from 1895 to 1913.
 He donated land for the establishment of the National Library of Wales in Aberystwyth, where many of his papers have been deposited.

 Family

 Rendel married Ellen Sophy, daughter of William Egerton Hubbard, in 1857.
 They had four daughters.
-The second of these, the Honourable Maud Ernestine Rendel, married Henry Gladstone, the third son of Rendel's close friend, William Ewart Gladstone.
+The second of these, the Honourable Maud Ernestine Rendel, married Henry Gladstone, later 1st (and last) Baron Gladstone of Hawarden, the third son of Rendel's close friend, William Ewart Gladstone.
 In 1888 Rendel acquired Hatchlands Park in Surrey from the Sumner family.
 Lady Rendel died in May 1912, aged 74.
 Her husband survived her by just over a year and died at his London home, 10 Palace Green, Kensington Palace Gardens, in June 1913, aged 78.
 The peerage became extinct on his death, for he had no sons.

 Rendel's eldest daughter, Rose Ellen, married Harry Goodhart, a former international footballer who became Professor of Latin at the University of Edinburgh.
 Their only son, Harry Stuart Goodhart-Rendel, inherited Hatchlands and became a celebrated architect.